KannonZenetism/the-red-archive/the-chronological-defense.md

   Time-stamped: **Dec 24, 2023**, 2:53 PM CST

 - **Excerpt:**
-  *“The concept of making artificial superintelligence (ASI) conform to human desires appears problematic to me...”*
+  *"The concept of making artificial superintelligence (ASI) conform to human desires appears problematic to me..."*

 - **Significance:**
   - Public articulation of the **non-coercive coherence principle**